 How to Combine Discrete and Continuous Data

 The key to effective marketing campaigns is combining discrete and continuous data to understand customer behavior holistically.
-While mixing the two data types might not work with manual reporting.
-While using the right tools can certainly make the process more efficient, it is still possible to combine these data types manually, albeit with more time and effort.
+Mixing the two data types manually is possible but challenging.
+The right tools can make the process much simpler and more efficient.

 Refine User Experience with Discrete and Continuous Data